RevEngAI/reait/README.md

 `reait -n --embedding my_func.json --collections "(libc.*|lib.*crypt.*)"`

+RevEng.AI collections are sets of pre-analysed executable objects.
+To create custom collection sets e.g., malware collections, please create a RevEng.AI account.

 ### RevEng.AI embedding models
-To use specific RevEng.AI AI models, or for training custom models, use the `-m` to specify the model.
-The default option is to use the latest development models.
+To use specific RevEng.AI AI models, or for training custom models, use `-m` to specify the model.
+The default option is to use the latest development model.
 Available models are `binnet-0.1` and `dexter`.

 `reait -b /usr/bin/true -m dexter -a`